-If the total of a corporation's franchise or income tax and recycling surcharge due is \$500 or more, it generally must make quarterly estimated tax payments using Wisconsin Form 4-ES.
+If the total of a corporation's franchise or income tax and recycling surcharge due is \$500 or more, it generally must make quarterly estimated tax payments using Wisconsin Form 4-ES or by electronic funds transfer.
 Failure to make required estimated tax payments may result in an interest charge.
 A corporation that filed Form 4-ES for the current year generally will receive estimated tax vouchers before the first payment of the next year's tax is due.